Analysis | Will the war in Ukraine change America’s political landscape?

 After the United States responded strongly to the attacks on Sept.
 11, 2001, President George W. Bush’s approval ratings slightly eclipsed his father’s levels.
 Republican candidates rode his anti-terrorism message to a successful midterm election the following year.
 Views about the war in Iraq had not shifted enough to prevent Bush from winning reelection in 2004, but by 2006, opposition to the war contributed heavily to the Democrats’ takeover of the House.

 This war is different.
 President Biden has built and led an international coalition that has slapped punitive sanctions on Russia and come to the aid of Ukraine with continuous shipments of weapons and open doors to now millions of refugees fleeing the destruction.
 He has called Putin a war criminal but has resisted steps that he says could lead to a wider war.
-No U.S. troops have been committed and Biden has said that will not change.
-Still, Putin is unpredictable and so too could be the course of the conflict and possible ways it ends.
+No U.S. troops have been committed, and Biden has said that will not change.
+Still, Putin is unpredictable, and so, too, could be the course of the conflict and possible ways it ends.

 The war in Ukraine has brought Americans closer together on some things; call it the Putin effect.
 At a time of division at home, Putin has given Americans a common enemy and a sense of collective purpose.
 Big majorities of Republicans and of Democrats believe that cooperation with U.S. allies is the right posture, according to the Pew Research Center.
 A similar pattern emerges on the decision to impose sanctions on Russia, with more than 8 in 10 in each party supporting the continuation of those measures.